-Perfectly tender, perfectly juicy, and satisfyingly seasoned, this show-stopping Boneless Prime Rib Roast is a bold and beautiful Holiday dinner recipe packed with flavor.
+Perfectly tender, perfectly juicy, and deliciously seasoned, this show-stopping Boneless Prime Rib Roast is a bold and beautiful Holiday dinner recipe packed with flavor.

-This recipe is for a three to four pound boneless roast.
-I like to use boneless prime rib roasts because, they are easy to carve, and also because it’s easier to calculate how much roast you have and need.
-A good estimate is ½-pound per person, so a 3-pound roast will feed six people.
-However, if sticking to the recommended weight of a single serving size, a 3-pound roast can feed 8, and up to 10 people.
+This recipe is for a 3 to 4-pound boneless roast.
+I like to use boneless prime rib roasts because they are easy to carve and also because it’s easier to calculate how much roast you have and need.
+A good estimate is ½-pound per person so a 3-pound roast will feed six people.
+However, if sticking to the recommended weight of a single serving size, a 3-pound roast can feed 8 and up to 10 people.

 - One Prime Rib Roast: I recommend buying a boneless roast between 3 and 4 pounds.